mmuttir/Fundus-Segmentation-using-Custom-UNet/README.md

 ## Dataset Preparation

-In the first step, I loaded and preprocessed the DRIVE dataset using the code in Chunk 1 of the Jupyter notebook.
-The dataset was split into training and validation sets and preprocessed to a common size.
+In the first step, I loaded and preprocessed the DRIVE dataset and split the data into training and validation sets and preprocessed to a common size.

 ## Model Architecture